 Eirik Lindebjerg is still hopeful.

-There are so many countries from so many different regions in the world that want powerful measures against plastic pollution.
+There are so many countries from so many different regions of the world that want powerful measures against plastic pollution.
 There is a good foundation to build on.
 If you cannot agree, the countries that agree can still take the agreement further on their own.

 This week's meeting in Geneva is a continuation of the failed meeting.
 More than 180 countries are participating.
-The meeting ends on Friday night.

 The global plastic agreement, Global Plastic Pollution Treaty, is proposed to regulate the entire life cycle of plastic and limit the use of certain chemicals in manufacturing.